shangjin97/starter-hugo-academic/content/publication/example3/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: In *Science Advances*
+publication: In *Materials Horizons*
-publication_short: In *Science Advances*
+publication_short: In *Materials Horizons*

-abstract: Electronic tattoos have great potential in health and movement sensing applications on the skin.
-However, existing electronic tattoos cannot be conformal, sticky, and multilayered at the same time.
-Here, we have achieved multilayered integration of the electronic tattoo that is highly stretchable (800%), conformal, and sticky.
-This electronic tattoo can enable the crease amplification effect, which can amplify the output signal of integrated strain sensors by three times.
-The tattoo can be transferred to different surfaces and form a firm attachment, where no solvent or heat is needed.
-The tattoo fabrication is straightforward and scalable; a layer-by-layer strategy and two materials (metal-polymer conductors and the elastomeric block copolymer) are used to fabricate the circuit module with desirable numbers of layers within the tattoo.
-A three-layered tattoo integrating 1 heater and 15 strain sensors is developed for temperature adjustment, movement monitoring, and remote control of robots.
+abstract: Wearable electronics have great potential to enable seamless human–machine interfaces and can dramatically improve the quality of life by using advanced monitoring and therapeutic devices.
+Despite great progress in wearable devices, very few wearable devices can be both highly integrable and stretchable (strain >100%) due to the lack of reliable connections between the soft conductors and rigid electronics.
+Here, we report highly stretchable metal-hygroscopic polymer conductors that can secrete solders for connections.
+Propelled by changing humidity, liquid metal particles within conductors will merge and erupt, providing electrical connections for electronics, while the coated adhesive can provide mechanical connections.
+Thus, rigid electronics can be stably connected on conductors by pressure, with no extra solder, solvent or heat being required.
+The stable connections and high stretchability of the conductors (105 S m−1 at a strain of 800%) allow integrated electronics to stretch to a strain of 150%.
+We have created a stretchable, integrated device that is double-sided and multi-layered and it can sense the oxygen saturation in blood, heart rate, strain and temperature.

 # Summary.
 An optional shortened abstract.
-summary: Electronic tattoos have great potential in health and movement sensing applications on the skin.
+summary: We have created a stretchable, integrated device that is double-sided and multi-layered and it can sense the oxygen saturation in blood, heart rate, strain and temperature.

 tags: []